gscano/buffer_handle/README.md

 At 23:58, the weather will be   freezing with a temperature of 99°K.
 ```

-after a maximum size is obtained with:
+after obtaining the maximal size with:

 ```cpp
 (std::size_t)handle<config::dynamic, 10, action::size>(nullptr, 0, 0, 0, nullptr, 0, 'K');